evilpegasus/datathon-spring-2021/README.md

 # datathon-spring-2021
-Code for Citadel Datathon Spring 2021
+Code for Citadel West Coast Regional Datathon Spring 2021

+2021 Feburary 21

 # TODO
 Look at disruptions in economy due to lockdown orders (which ones cause the most economic damage?)